singaround/songbook/songs/Rio-Grande.md

 tuneBy: Traditional
 chorusLine: '''way down Rio'
 songLine: Our ship is a-sailing out over the Bar
+description: The word "Rio" can be pronounced here as either "Ree-o" (rhyming with trio) or "Rye-o" (rhyming with cry-o).
+Follow whoever's leading the song and match whichever one they sing.
 tags:
   - song
   - farewell